 Like many, I have been eagerly awaiting fall for a few reasons, but for me it’s mainly just so I can cook with pumpkin and not feel silly.
 I had been eyeing these donut holes since seeing them on Pinterest quite a while back, and at the first sign of cooler weather I jumped on the chance to make them.
 Now, many will argue that baked donuts are not donuts, but I bed to differ.
 The texture of these are defiantly that of a cake donut, but they are a donut none the less.
 However, be warned, these are addicting.
-I made a batch of them and we enjoyed them with breakfast.
-I left the rest sitting out and it seemed like my husband and I made up silly reasons to walk past them and grab one to pop in our mouths.
-Trust me, they won’t make it sitting around too long.
+I made a batch of them and then enjoyed them with breakfast, trust me, they won’t make it sitting around too long.
 And they go perfect with these Pumpkin Spice Lattes.
 Jus’ saying.
 Enjoy!

 Baked Pumpkin Spice Donut Holes